hgrano/HaXPath/README.md

 ### Standard API
 `HaXPath` modules are expected to be imported qualified as otherwise you will get name conflicts with the Prelude.
 The operators however need not be qualified, and can conveniently be imported directly from `HaXPath.Operators`.
+All operators are suffixed with `.`.

 Some basic examples: